GovTechSG/seed-documentation/known-issues.md

 ## Issue 2

-**Users may experience issues accessing or loading Slack**
+**Users may experience connectivity issues**

 Cloudflare has reported connectivity issues for its users whose macOS WARP client version is earlier than 2022.12.583.0 (20230112.24).
-These users may experience intermittent connectivity issues while trying to access websites and applications such as Slack over the internet.
+These users may experience intermittent connectivity issues while trying to access websites over the internet.

 **Workaround**